-Requires completion of three courses:

-BUSN 632 Small Business Skills BUSN 633 Small Business Sales BUSN 634 Small Business Marketing
+Requires completion of three courses: BUSN 632 Small Business Skills BUSN 633 Small Business Sales BUSN 634 Small Business Marketing

 PROJECT MANAGEMENT

 120 hours.

 Mandatory orientation required prior to enrollment.
 Visit sdcce.edu/job-training/business to sign up for an orientation.
 Example of a job you may be qualified for after completion of this program:

 \$25-40/hr.
-Project Manager

 Taught by instructors with real-world experience, students will learn how to define, manage, and control a project.
 Students learn to accomplish objectives through key process steps such as consideration of alternatives, selection and implementation of solutions, and project closure.
 The course culminates in a group capstone project.
 Classes may include online instruction.
 Topics include:

 - " Building effective teams

-- Problem solving and decision making
+- " Problem solving and decision making

-- Change and risk management
+- " Change and risk management

-- Use of creativitu
+- " Use of creativity

-- Emerging trends
+- " Emerging trends

 Classes are free.

-Requires completion of two courses: BUSN 621 Project Management I BUSN 622 Project Management II
+Requires completion of two courses: BUSN 621 Project Management I BUSN 622 Project Management II COST (ZTC) Classes and programs with the Zero Textbook Cost symbol have no cost for textbooks.

-ZERO TEXTBOOK COST (ZTC)
+San Diego College of Continuing Education (SDCCE) has built a new fully online educational program to provide adult learners in California with a fast, free, flexible job training and extensive career placement services.
+ICOM Academy (Interactive Competencybased Online Microcredentialing Academy) offers career education options including Small Business Entrepreneurship and Information Technology.

+Visit sdcce.edu/icom for details

+DIGITAL MEDIA & PROGRAMMING CAREER TRAINING

+Free Career Training Classes

-Search for classes at www.sdcce.edu, select Choose a class, then select Fall 2021.
+Search for classes at sdcce.edu, select Choose a class, then select Fall 2022.
 Next, select Continuing Education and choose a subject from the drop down menu option.

+Digital Media & Programming

-You may also select "additional search criteria" to identify a specific class by searching for a keyword (e.g. accounting or ceramics) using the "Quick Search" function.
-Digital Media Search online using Subject drop-down menu: Communications Courses in this program will be offered as Online with set meeting times.
-DIGITAL DESIGN PROGRAMS (FORMERLY INTERACTIVE MEDIA/IMCP) 875 hours.
-Attend 25 hours per week for 36 weeks.
+Search online using Subject drop-down menu: Communications

+Courses in this program will be offered as Hyflex and Online with set meeting times.

+DIGITAL DESIGN PROGRAMS

+205-955 hours

 Mandatory orientation required prior to enrollment.
 Visit sdcce.edu/job-training/digital-media to sign up for orientation.

-Examples of jobs you may be qualified for after completion of this program: Multimedia Artists and Animators \$35/hr.
+Examples of jobs you may be qualified for after completion of this program:

+Multimedia Artists and Animators \$35/hr.

 Graphic Designers \$26/hr.

 Web Developers \$36/hr.

 The Digital Design Certificate Program is a series of certificates designed to prepare students for the visual, print and motion graphics industries.
-Learn basic design principles and best practices used by the digital communications industry.
+Learn basic design principles and best practices used by the graphic design and digital communications industry.
 Through a hands-on, portfolio-based approach, students will gain a working knowledge of the creative fields of visual design, print, page layout, portfolio design, video production, and web development.
 You'll learn about selecting the appropriate tools, applying industry standard design principles, and understanding best practices in motion graphics and video production.
-Complete one certificate or earn all four certificates to be as competitive as possible in the industry.
+Complete one certificate or earn all four certificates to be competitive in San Diego's creative industry.
 Classes are free.